 In 2018 we organized the first-ever girl's cross-country team at Pope John Paul II High School (JPII for short) in Lacey, Washington, in school history.
-In their first year of competition, the JPII girls qualified for the Washington State High School Cross-Country Championships.
-The lady eagles also won the Washington State High School State Academic team Championship in their cross-country classification in their first year of competition.
+The JPII girls qualified for the Washington State High School Cross-Country Championships in their first year of competition.
+The lady eagles also won the Washington State High School State Academic Team Championship in their cross-country classification in their first year of competition.
 The girl's team had a tremendous first-ever season.

-By season number two, in 2019, the Eagle girl’s were Washington State Cross Country Champions upsetting the three-time defending state cross country champions.
-The girl's state championship was the first state athletic championship of any kind at JPII in school history.
+By season two, in 2019, the Eagle girl’s were Washington State Cross Country Champions upsetting the three-time defending state cross country champions.
+The girls' state championship was the first athletic championship at JPII in school history.
 The school is ten years old.

 The JPII girls are likely the first team in state history to win a state championship in cross-country in their second year with a team.
 This State records don't list every team's initial start date, so it is currently impossible to verify this accomplishment for sure.

 How the girls won the state championship in such a short time is truly inspiring and historical.
-I still, at times, can't believe this team pulled off the state championship.
+I still sometimes can't believe this team pulled off the state championship.
 I've been blessed to coach many state championship teams in my career.
-However, none of these state championships were quite like the JPII state championship run in 2019.
+However, these state championships differed from the JPII state championship run in 2019.

 The Beginnings Of A Team

 Some of the varsity girls on the JPII team had never run before joining the cross-country team or had never run cross-country before.
 It was amazing to witness the team's incredible transformation in such a short time frame.
-The team’s hard work, determination, overcoming multiple obstacles, and faith were a thing of beauty to watch over the following months.
+The team’s hard work, determination, overcoming multiple obstacles, and faith was beautiful to watch over the following months.
 To see each team member's self-confidence grow each week was a fantastic blessing.
-All of the girls on the team are very different, with unique abilities on and off the sports field.
+All the girls on the team are very different, with unique abilities on and off the sports field.

 Like any other great team, the JPII girls had their share of ups in downs in their state championship season.
 They had many high points and experienced low points where they persevered and had to pick themselves up again.
 Like one parent said, "you don't have to be perfect to win a championship."
-However, you do need to keep working hard and smart, learn from your mistakes and have faith that it will all work out in the end.
+However, you need to keep working hard and smart, learn from your mistakes and have faith that everything will work out.

 One Captains Perspective Of The 2019 Season

-One prominent example of the heart of the 2019 girls team and how the JPII girls team overcame adversity is stated very well by Vivi Kondrat, a sophomore at the 2019 state championship race.
+One prominent example of the heart of the 2019 girls' team and how the JPII girl's team overcame adversity is stated very well by Vivi Kondrat, a sophomore in the 2019 state championship race.
 Vivi said:

-Ultimately, JPII has prepared me for life by teaching me a basic truth: Life has hills.
-There are times where you have to struggle, and you might feel tempted to quit.
+Ultimately, JPII has prepared me for life by teaching me a fundamental truth: Life has hills.
+Sometimes you have to struggle, and you might feel tempted to quit.
 After that car accident, none of us wanted to race… and it showed!
 We lost to the reigning champions by almost 100 points.
 But Coach Weber had a common message for each person, a singular focus and mission, and it wasn't necessarily beating everyone.
 It was reaching our God-given potential.

-The JPII girls picked themselves up throughout the season when they had challenges by praying together and honestly talking through their different challenging situations.
-Grace amid struggle was the centerpiece of this team in their championship journey.
+THROUGHOUT THE SEASON, the JPII girls picked themselves up when they faced challenges by praying together and honestly talking through their different situations.
+Grace, amid struggle, was the centerpiece of this team in their championship journey.
 The girls never gave up.
-I have never seen anything like what these girls did in the state championships during my coaching career.
+I had never seen anything like these girls did in the state championships during my coaching career.

 The Unexpected Victory

-At mile one in the 5k race, the girls were in third place.
 They had gone out conservative and wanted to run the first part of the race smart and within their capabilities.
-By mile two, they had moved up to second place behind the three-time defending state champions.
+They had moved to second place behind the three-time defending state champions by mile two.

-When it was announced that we had won, there were tears of happiness and joy on our team.
+When it was announced that we had won, our team had tears of happiness and joy.
 The three-time state champs were a great class act as well.
 They were outstanding in their graciousness and sportsmanship after the announcement was made.

 Lessons That Last A Lifetime

-Grace and mid-course corrections are always a part of the journey, no matter what you do or where you are in life as well.
+Grace and mid-course corrections are always a part of the journey, no matter what you do or where you are in life.